awahcodes/Restaurant-order-SQL-analysis/README.md

-Restaurant Orders
+Restaurant Orders Analysis

 A quarter's worth of orders from a fictitious restaurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name and price of the items.

-Wrote Queries for the below Analysis
+Wrote Queries for the below Analysis:

 What is the least and most expensive items on the menu?